Introduction to vector search

 Pricing

-There is no charge for the processing required to build and refresh your vector indexes when the total size of indexed table data is below your per-organization limit.
+• CREATE VECTOR INDEX statement: There is no charge for the processing required to build and refresh your vector indexes as long as the total size of the indexed table data is below your per-organization limit.
 To support indexing beyond this limit, you must provide your own reservation for handling the index management jobs.
-Vector indexes incur storage costs when they are active.
-You can find the index storage size in the INFORMATION_SCHEMA.VECTOR_INDEXES view.
-If the vector index is not yet at 100% coverage, you are still charged for all index storage that is reported in the INFORMATION_SCHEMA.VECTOR_INDEXES view.

 Quotas and limits